NREL-Sienna/PowerSystems.jl/docs/src/tutorials/get_component_data.md

 ```
 In this example we can see the thermal generators, their availability, and both their active and reactive power.

-## Using the `set_function`
+## Using the `set_*` function
 There are going to be instances where it is necessary to make changes to our system.
-This can be done using the `set_component` function.
+This can be done using the `set_*` function.

-For example, if we want to change the fuel type for `my_thermal_generator` you would do so like this.
+For example, if we want to change the fuel type for `my_thermal_gen` we would do so like this.
 ```@repl system
-set_fuel!(my_thermal_gen, ThermalFuels.COAL)
+set_fuel!(my_thermal_gen, ThermalFuels.NATURAL_GAS)
 ```
-We can now see that the fuel associated with the thermal generator is no longer natural gas, but coal.
+We can now see that the fuel associated with the thermal generator is no longer coal, but natural gas.

 If we are intersted in changing a parameter for multiple components of a certain type we would approach it like this.
 ```@repl system